microsoft/api-guidelines/graph/patterns/upsert.md

 The solution is to use an `Upsert` pattern, to solve for the non-idempotent creation and client-provided naming problems.

-* For IaC scenarios, resources must use `Upsert` semantics with a client-provided key:
-  * Use `PATCH` with a client-provided key:
+* `Upsert` uses `PATCH` with a client-provided key in the URL:
   * If there is a natural client-provided key that can serve as the primary key, then the service should support `Upsert` with that key.
   * If the primary key is service-generated, the client-provided key should use an [alternate key](./alternate-key.md) to support idempotent creation.
-  * For a non-existent resource (specified by the client-provided key) the service must handle this as a "create".
+  * For a non-existent resource (specified by the client-provided key) the service must handle this as a "create" (aka insert).
 As part of creation, the service must still generate the primary key value, if appropriate.
   * For an existing resource (specified by the client-provided key) the service must handle this as an "update".
+* If using an alternate key, then
-  * Any new alternate key, used for IaC scenarios, should be called `uniqueName`, if there isn't already a more natural existing property that could be used as an alternate key.
+  * for IaC scenarios, the alternate key should be called `uniqueName`, if there isn't already a more natural existing property that could be used as an alternate key.
-* NOTE: the service must also support `GET` using the alternate key pattern.
+  * the service must also support `GET` using the alternate key pattern.
 * Services should always support `POST` to the collection URL.
   * For service-generated keys, this should return the server generated key.
-  * For client-provided keys, the client should provide the key as part of the request payload.
+  * For client-provided keys, the client can provide the key as part of the request payload.
-* If a service does not support `Upsert`, then a `PATCH` call against a non-existent resource must result in an HTTP "409 conflict" error.
+* If a service does not support `Upsert`, then a `PATCH` call against a non-existent resource must result in an HTTP "404 not found" error.

 This solution allows for existing resources that follow Microsoft Graph conventions for CRUD operations to add `Upsert` without impacting existing apps or functionality.